esFil PLA MAX Black

 What is PLA filament?

-• Easy to use:It does not require a heated bed and prints at relatively low temperatures.
+• Easy to use:It does not require a heated bed and prints at relatively low temperatures, reducing printing costs and complexity.

-• Biodegradable and non-toxic:It is a safe material for the environment and human health.
+• Biodegradable and non-toxic:It is a material that does not come from petroleum, so it is safe for the environment and human health.

 Origin and sustainability of PLA: